-Recovery needs from this deadly and destructive spring will likely include restoring livelihood and agricultural losses, rebuilding homes, reschooling children, assisting the elderly and vulnerable populations, as well as emotional and physical support for affected communities.
+Recovery needs from this deadly and destructive spring included restoring livelihood and agricultural losses, rebuilding homes, reschooling children, assisting the elderly and vulnerable populations, as well as emotional and physical support for affected communities.

 The Center for Disaster Philanthropy (CDP) knows that immediate needs must be met, lives must be saved and vital functions restored.
 However, the disaster cycle does not end there.
 Months and years of recovery lie ahead.

-Act now to support strategic medium- to long-term recovery efforts that will help restore communities.
+This Fund was launched to support strategic medium- to long-term recovery efforts to help restore communities.

-CDP will manage this fund in a similar manner to our CDP Midwest Early Recovery Fund, (the Fund) drawing heavily on our expert team in the Midwest.
+CDP managed this fund in a similar manner to our CDP Midwest Early Recovery Fund, (the Fund) drawing heavily on our expert team in the Midwest.
 The Fund provides communities affected by low-attention disasters valuable recovery resources through a timely and consistent grantmaking process.
 It also supports those most vulnerable to the impact of a natural disaster so the entire community benefits from a more holistic and robust recovery.
-The 2019 Midwest Disaster Recovery Fund dollars will be ready to be invested shortly, to ensure recovery begins in a timely manner.
+The 2019 Midwest Disaster Recovery Fund dollars were ready to be invested quickly, to ensure recovery began in a timely manner.

-With an emphasis on recovery, you can rest assured that your contribution will allow CDP to:
+With an emphasis on recovery, your contributions allowed CDP to:

 - Support vulnerable populations, especially the elderly whose lives and livelihoods will have been devastated.